pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 ### Conclusion

-The `jmespath` specification has some very good documentation and support for numerous languages.
-It does require learning a new query language but hopefully this guide will help you get started with some common use cases.
+The `jmespath` specification has good documentation and support for numerous languages.
+It requires learning a new query language but hopefully this guide will help you get started with some common use cases.

 The `json_query` filter is a powerful tool to have at your disposal.
 It can solve many JSON parsing tasks within your playbook, avoiding the need to write custom filters.
 If you'd like to see more please let us know.

+-- Paddy

 ### References